 B. It created itself.

-C. It was created by an immaterial creative agent—God.
+C. It was created by a creative agent—God.

-Let’s walk through these options and consider which is the most reasonable to believe.
+Let’s consider which of these three options is the most reasonable to believe.

 The first option, that the universe has always been (or is eternal), has been utterly rejected by the scientific community.
 Why?
 The scientific evidence against an eternal universe has demolished this theory.
 It’s not a group of pastors who scratched option A off the list.
 No. The scientific community scratched option A off the list.
 Why?
 Astronomers are pointing to the discoveries of: